tldr-pages/tldr/pages/common/pueue-group.md

 > Display, add or remove groups.

-- Show all groups with their status and number of parallel jobs.
+- Show all groups with their status and number of parallel jobs:

 `pueue group`

-- add custom group.
+- Add custom group:

 `pueue group -a syncing_jobs`

-- remove group and move its tasks to the default group.
+- Remove group and move its tasks to the default group:

 `pueue group -r CPU_intensive`